kiddphunk/kiddphunk.github.com/_posts/2013-07-07-portrait-four-mc-escher.markdown

 topimagelink: http://gigapan.org/gigapans/134187/
 bottomimage: http://kiddphunk.com/images/projects/escher2/detail2.jpg
 topnote: "This is the fourth in a series of posters commemorating influential digital and visionary artists."
-shoutout: "A tribute to the great drawer of Impossible Constructions."
+shoutout: "A tribute to the great illustrator of Impossible Constructions."
 fbcomments: true
 share: true
 ---